-Example relevant BAPs Applicable building class/es Able to be modified or dealt with in a planning scheme NCC - Volume 1, Section J 2, 3, 4, 5, 6, 7, 8 and 9 No
+Example relevant BAPs Applicable building class/es Can be modified or dealt with in a planning scheme NCC - Volume 1, Section J 2, 3, 4, 5, 6, 7, 8 and 9 No

 The BCA contains provisions for energy efficiency of any exterior artificial lighting attached to or directed at a façade of a building.
+Provisions in a planning scheme should not, and do not need to, deal with this matter.